-It is very often seen that you have data associated with geographical regions and you want a nice chart to show up all the values for those geographical locations.
+It is very often seen that you have data associated with geographical regions, and you want a nice chart to show up all the values for those geographical locations.
 You may have sales for different geolocations or product details.
-Also, we might not be always having tools like ArcGIS or QGIS with us to make good graphical maps.
+Also, we might not always have tools like ArcGIS or QGIS to make good graphical maps.
 Moreover, it takes a lot of time to generate maps through these tools as well.
 Now, we can use excel maps to generate fancy maps and map charts for such type of data and that too within a jiffy when your data is ready.
-Use these map charts whenever you have data is sort of geographical regions such as countries/continents, city, state, postal codes, county, etc.
+Use these map charts whenever you have data in sort of geographical regions such as countries/continents, city, state, postal codes, county, etc.

-In this article, we will see how to create map charts under excel and that too in minutes using excel maps chart option.
+This article will see how to create map charts under excel and that too in minutes using the excel maps chart option.

 How to Create Map Chart in Excel?

 Map Chart in Excel is very simple and easy.
 Let’s understand how to Create the Map Chart in Excel with a few practical steps.

 Let’s take a simple example of a map chart to just get an overview of how this works in Excel.
 Suppose we have data as shown below, which contains our sales values for different countries.

 Step 1: Click anywhere on the table and go to the ribbon placed at the upper pane.
 Select Inset, and in chart options, you can see the Maps option there.